 Fees: There is a one-off charge (APC) for a publication in Internet Archaeology (covering all aspects of editorial and technical development).
 Costs are commensurate with the length of the article being submitted, and other technical requirements plus long term management.
+The journal is not-for-profit and charges are levied only to sustain the journal.
 The decision to accept an article for publication in Internet Archaeology is not tied to availability of APC.

 History: The journal has been publishing since 1996.
 See our archive for some highlights and milestones.

 Indexing: Internet Archaeology is indexed in the following: CEJSH (The Central European Journal of Social Sciences and Humanities), Digital Humanities and Cultural Heritage OpenAIRE Community Gateway, Dimensions, DOAJ (Directory of Open Access Journals), EBSCO (relevant databases), ERIH PLUS (European Reference Index for the Humanities and Social Sciences), Genamics JournalSeek, Google Scholar, Index Copernicus, JournalTOCs, Microsoft Academic, Mirabel, QOAM (Quality Open Access Market), ScienceOpen, SCImago (SJR), SCOPUS, Sherpa/RoMEO, Ulrich's Periodicals Directory/ulrichsweb, Web of Science, WorldCat (OCLC).

 Monograph publication: Internet Archaeology is so much more than a journal.
 We will consider publishing any long-form publication, including monographs.